superctj/observatory/README.md

 # Observatory
 Codebase of paper [Observatory: Characterizing Embeddings of Relational Tables](https://www.vldb.org/pvldb/vol17/p849-cong.pdf) (VLDB 2024).

 :rocket: Update: We have open-sourced the [Observatory library](https://github.com/superctj/observatory-library) for embedding inference of relational tabular data.
-It is currently released for a beta test and we welcome feedbacks and/or contributions!
+It is currently released for a beta test and we welcome feedback and/or contributions!

 ## Environment Setup
 Assume using [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) for Python package management on Linux machines.